kcartlidge/Newt/README.md

         - With automatic .Net class/property naming conventions
         - An InMemory context for testing etc
         - A Postgres context ready for use
+    - Optionally create an ASP.Net MVC Web project
+    - Create a Solution file if one doesn't already exist
+        - Add the Data and optional Web project to it
     - Create entity models (classes) for each table
         - With automatic .Net class/property naming conventions
         - With data annotations for keys, types, lengths etc